Muhamad Khalid Jamlus: National team

 After establishing himself as a first-team player for the country in 2001, Khalid's international career was rocked when he was sacked by the then-head coach Allan Harris, along with Kamarulzaman Hassan and Azmin Azram Abdul Aziz for staying out late at a disco before the 2002 World Cup preliminary games against Qatar, Palestine and Hong Kong.
 In 2002, Khalid was call up for an international friendly match against five times World Cup winners Brazil.
 He was selected as one of the first eleven to play against Brazilian stars such as Ronaldo and Barca's Ronaldinho.

 On 30 September 2002, Khalid had scored a Hattrick against the Maldives under-23 for Malaysia under-23 in 2002 Busan Asian Games and won 3–1.

 Khalid is widely considered as the best target man in the country, and has been proven right by coaches such as Bertalan Bicskei, who stuck with him throughout the 2004 Tiger Cup.
 He eventually silenced his critics with 2 goals against archrivals Thailand, in a game in which Malaysia won 2–1.
 Malaysia finished at 3rd place with Khalid emerged as a second top goalscorer behind Ilham Jaya Kesuma with 6 goals in that tournament.

 However, he was no longer been selected for national team after 2004 even showed outstanding performance in domestic league, especially in 2006 and 2007 with Perak FA.
 Khalid earn 24 international caps scoring 8 goals for Malaysia.

-Despite being a maligned figure whenever he is on and off the pitch, he nonetheless remains one of the most recognisable faces in Malaysian football.